 The final note of his vocal goes on forever.
 Babies are conceived, born and reach school age; governments rise and fall; continents drift.
 And… relax.

 Ginger lights a cigarette with what’s left of the match.

 “Aw, he’s too cool, isn’t he?” says a smiling Roger Tebbutt, the engineer for the SilverGinger sessions.
 I can see his point.

 The lights in the recording area are dimmed (for atmosphere, I presume).
-Ginger’s standing alone in front of a mic.
-He’s been there for about an hour now, “doing the bastards” as he puts it – recording high harmony vocal lines for a song called Doggin’, a bonus track for the Japanese version of the album and a possible single B-side.
-It’s not a task that Ginger has been particularly looking forward to, hence the decision to hold it back until the rest of the album’s vocals had been completed.
+Ginger is standing alone in front of a microphone.
+He’s been there for about an hour now, “doing the bastards” as he puts it - recording high harmony vocal lines for a song called Doggin’, a bonus track for the Japanese version of the album and a possible single B-side.
+It’s not a task that he’s been particularly looking forward to, hence the decision to hold it back until the rest of the album’s vocals had been completed.

-“Never again,” jokes Ginger between takes.
+“Never again,” he jokes between takes.
 “It’s a blues album, the next one.”

 “There are slight imperfections in there,” says Tim after one take.
 “But that’s quite nice.”

 “I quite like that,” says Ginger through the mic.
 “Otherwise it’ll be Pink Floyd.”

 Back in the control room, Ginger ponders this afternoon’s work: “I expect people’ll listen to this and say, ‘that’s a nice effect he’s put on there’.”